-Love the nostalgic magnetism of DAISY JONES & THE SIX?
-Check out BOOTLEG STARDUST, about high school dropout Levi who, despite his foster home background, is determined to become a rock star.
+For more nostalgic magnetism reminiscent of DAISY JONES & THE SIX, check out BOOTLEG STARDUST, about high school dropout Levi who, despite his foster home background, is determined to become a rock star.
 When he gets hired to join the group Downtown Exit, he thinks his dream has come true.
 But, being just the backup guitarist, Levi must wait in the shadows and negotiate the volatile personalities of his bandmates as they traverse Europe until his moment arrives.
-This joyful debut’s oral history format is perfect for fans of ALMOST FAMOUS and THE FINAL REVIVAL OF OPAL & NEV.

 Daisy Jones & the Six meets Nick Hornby in this uplit debut novel about a young musician who auditions for a band and is suddenly catapulted into the wild world of rock and roll stardom, where nothing is quite what it seems.